YuhuaXu/StereoDataset/Readme.md

 [[More about the dataset (video)]](https://v.youku.com/v_show/id_XNDE4MjgyNTg5Ng==.html?spm=a2h0k.11417342.soresults.dtitle)

 ## Evaluation
 The figure below is the result of iResNet [1] finetuned using our dataset.
-The bad2.0 error is 18.5 (ranking 58th).
+The bad2.0 error is 18.5.
+Note that the Middlebury training set is not used during the fine-tuning process, so it can be seen as an unseen data set.
 For more information, please refer to our paper.

 <img width="600" src="https://github.com/YuhuaXu/StereoDataset/blob/master/samples/eva_mid.png"/></div>